bevyengine/bevy/release-content/release-notes/headless-widgets.md

 ## Widget Notifications

 Applications need a way to be notified when the user interacts with a widget.
-One way to do this is using Bevy observers.
-This approach is useful in cases where you want the widget notifications to bubble up the hierarchy.

-However, in UI work it's often desirable to send notifications "point-to-point" in ways that cut across the hierarchy.
-For these kinds of situations, the standard widgets offer a different
-approach: callbacks.
-The `Callback` enum allows different options for triggering a notification when a widget's state is updated.
-For example, you can pass in the `SystemId` of a registered one-shot system as a widget parameter when it is constructed.
-When the button subsequently gets clicked or the slider is dragged, the system gets run.
-Because it's an ECS system, it can inject any additional parameters it needs to update the Bevy world in response to the interaction.
+Currently in `bevy_ui_widgets` we're experimenting with a `Callback` system, which uses "one shot systems" under the hood.
+We're also heavily considering using Events / Observers for this.
+This is one of the primary reasons for the "experimental" label!

 ## State Management